• Skip to primary navigation

 Yeast and water being mixed in a mixing bowl.

-Start off by pouring half of the water (or all of the milk) into a mixing bowl or into the bowl of your stand mixer.
+Start by pouring half of the water (or all of the milk) into a mixing bowl or the bowl of your stand mixer.
 Add the yeast and stir until the yeast starts to dissolve.

 Flour, barley malt, salt and sugar added to the yeast and water.

-Now add the flour, salt, sugar, barley malt, and most of the remaining water.
-Don’t add all of the water now, you may not need it all and we don’t want the dough to become sticky.
+Add the flour, salt, sugar, barley malt, and most of the remaining water.
+Don't add all of the water now, you may not need it all and we don't want the dough to become sticky.
 Keep 2 to 3 tablespoons of water aside.

 The dough being mixed in a stand mixer.